 While risk attitude is clearly influenced by the absolute current and past exposure to luminance, ambiguity is not.
-Neither the luminance on the hour and day of the experiment, nor the luminance levels in the past two days independently affect ambiguity attitude (Table 7, models 1-3).
+Neither the luminance on the hour and day of the experiment, nor the luminance levels in the past two days independently affect ambiguity attitude (Table 8, models 1-3).
 Instead ambiguity preferences seem to be influenced by changes in luminance levels.
-In the analysis presented in Table 7, model 6-7, where we control for the luminance level in the past two days we find that people are more ambiguity tolerant as the current luminance level increases (Table 7, model 6 and 7).
+In the analysis presented in Table 8, model 6-7, where we control for the luminance level in the past two days we find that people are more ambiguity tolerant as the current luminance level increases (Table 8, model 6 and 7).
 In other words, the higher luminance today is relative to its levels in the last two days, the more optimistic about their chances of winning people are.
 In particular an increase in daily luminance by one standard deviation would result in individuals on average believing that their odds of winning are larger by 2 to 4% depending on the season.
 Alternatively, we can interpret the result as: keeping the current level of luminance fixed, participants are more ambiguity averse the higher was the luminance level over the past two days.
+We ran additional analysis, adding season dummy variables to model 4, presented in Table 8.
+The luminance effects remain the same with this control.
+Controlling for luminance, age and gender, participants are more risk averse in the fall and spring, relative to summer months.